 Other amendments adopted include:

-- A proposal Sen. Dan Sullivan (R-Alaska) that would prohibit renewable energy projects receiving federal funds and subsidies from purchasing materials, technology and critical minerals produced in China.
+- A proposal from Sen. Dan Sullivan (R-Alaska) that would prohibit renewable energy projects receiving federal funds and subsidies from purchasing materials, technology and critical minerals produced in China.
 It was adopted, 90-9.

 - A proposal from Sen. Ron Wyden (D-Ore.) that would bar spending any federal funds on critical minerals produced, manufactured or mined by forced labor.
 It was adopted by voice vote.